CLI

 This will print out an address like so:

 Next, you will need to add this key to your desired project or account members to give it access to publish.
-Navigate to your project or account settings in the web dashboard, and add the key like so, and hit
+Navigate to your project or account settings in the web dashboard, and add the key like so, and hit `enter` -- this will trigger a transaction to add the account to the project:

 This step is required before the CLI can publish under the account or project.